strangers-bd/strangers/beginners/easy/14.grade-description/README.md

 - Output

-  - If the input value is A then print Excellent
+  - If the input value is E then print Excellent
   - If the input value is V then print Very Good
   - If the input value is G then print Good
   - If the input value is A then print Average